 Over the years, I've been involved in many organizations such as Winter Games, Festival of the Arts, Child Development Centre, Air Shows, etc. I have chaired or been a director for many of these groups or organizations.
 My 31 years with the Fort St. John Fire Department and the past years on council have given me a valuable insight on the needs and wants of the community.
 I use this experience when making decisions affecting the people of Fort St. John.
-This has also helped me become an excellent tour guide, asked frequently to tour professionals considering a move to Fort St. John, this also makes me an excellent ambassador for the city that I love so much.
+This has also helped me become an excellent tour guide, and I'm asked frequently to tour professionals considering a move to Fort St. John.
+This also makes me an excellent ambassador for the city that I love so much.

 3. What would be your top three priorities if elected, and why?

 a) Maintain a low and fair tax rate for citizens and businesses of Fort St. John.

 b) To make sure that everything we do is fair and equitable to all concerned, and to maintain the transparency that we've achieved in all our decisions.

 c) Promote Fort St. John as the vibrant and energetic city to attract more people and businesses.

 4. What programs or services should the city spend more on?

 Infrastructure, ie. roads, sidewalks, street lights, water and sewer.
 Also, economic development.

 5. What programs or services should the city spend less on?

 I don't believe we should spend less on services now in place, because these make up an integral part of the fabric that holds the City of Fort St. John together and makes it the energetic city that it is.